 Sleep hygiene is a practice for people who may experience minor sleep difficulties at some point in their lives.
 Sleep hygiene has the potential to help you fall and stay asleep smoothly.
 Even minor changes to your daily and evening routine can have a significant impact on your sleep quality.
 However, good sleep hygiene is not a cure-all for sleep disorders and should not be used in place of medical treatment.
 If you are suffering from chronic sleep disorders such as chronic insomnia, it’s best to consult a doctor.

-A comfortable mattress is essential for getting a good night’s sleep, relieving sore muscles, and waking up feeling refreshed every morning.
+A comfortable mattress is essential for getting a good night’s sleep, relieving sore muscles, and waking up feeling refreshed every morning helping you to cater anemia and insomnia.
 The truth is that the most comfortable mattress will differ for each individual.
 One person may prefer a firm spring mattress, while another prefers a soft, cloud-like bed.

 Because comfort is so subjective, it’s critical to know what’s best for you.